Chirag parted ways with NDA because of Nitish's arrogance: Rai | Politics

 - India

-Union minister Nityanand Rai on Saturday rejected Bihar Chief Minister Nitish Kumar's charge that former Lok Janshakti Party president Chirag Paswan had worked as a “BJP agent” in the assembly polls nearly three years ago.
+Union Minister Nityanand Rai has rejected Bihar Chief Minister Nitish Kumar's charge that former Lok Janshakti Party president Chirag Paswan had worked as a “BJP agent” in the assembly polls three years ago.

-Rai alleged that Paswan, whom “we never wanted to quit the NDA” had parted ways because of the arrogance” of Kumar, the JD(U)'s supreme leader, whom he also charged with having lost touch with “public sentiment”.
+Rai alleged that Paswan had parted ways with NDA because of the ''arrogance'' of Kumar, the JD(U)'s supreme leader, whom he also charged with having lost touch with “public sentiment”.

 “It is false to say that we wanted to weaken Nitish Kumar in the 2020 assembly polls.
 His party fared much worse than the BJP because he has lost touch with public sentiment.
-His arrogance had become a big problem and it was the only reason why Chirag Paswan had to break apart”, claimed Rai, a former Bihar BJP president.
+His arrogance had become a big problem and it was the only reason why Chirag Paswan had to break apart”, Rai, a former Bihar BJP president, claimed on Saturday.

 Paswan had fielded LJP candidates, many of them BJP rebels, in all seats contested by the JD(U) which finished with a tally of 43, a steep decline since 2015 when it had won 71 seats.

-On Friday, Kumar had blamed the poor show of his party in assembly polls on the BJP's use of its “agent”, without naming the former ally or Paswan by name.
+On Friday, Kumar had blamed the poor show of his party in the 2020 assembly polls on the BJP's use of its “agent”, without naming the former ally or Paswan by name.

-However, Rai said, “Chirag had fielded his candidates against a few of our (BJP) people too.
-Moreover, we stuck to our promise and made Kumar the Chief Minister despite the obvious decline in his popularity.
-This is a fact he cannot deny”.

-Asked about suggestions that BJP might have backed Kumar for another term in office because the party had a dearth of credible faces, Rai said, “That is nonsense.
-We have a plethora of faces”.
+Kumar had dumped the BJP in August last year to join hands with the RJD and other parties to form the 'Mahagathbandhan' government in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)